 If You’ve Got a sun allergy or a heightened sensitivity to sunlight, you can help stop a response by following these steps:

-Wear sunglasses and protective garments.
+- Wear sunglasses and protective garments.
 Long-sleeved tops and wide-brimmed hats will help protect your skin from sunlight exposure.
-Avoid fabrics which are lean or have a loose ribbon — UV rays can pass through them.
-You might wish to think about wearing clothing especially designed to block UV rays, which are available at sporting goods shops.
+Avoid fabrics that are lean or have a loose ribbon UV rays can pass through them.
+You might wish to think about wearing clothing specially designed to block UV rays, which are available at sporting goods shops.